 Zinc plating can be performed on mild steel, copper alloys, and zinc alloys.
 The benefit of zinc plating is that it is long-lasting and cannot be peeled off.
 Once plated, the zinc is integrated atomically with the metal surface.
 The surface when exposed to the atmosphere becomes zinc oxide, and over extended periods becomes zinc carbonate, maintaining the protective coating.

 Primarily a decorative finish, brass is usually plated on top of a bright metal coating like nickel.
-The brass has a bright gold appearance and is applied thinly as not to mask the bright surface of the underlying metal.
+This finish has a bright gold appearance and electroplating brass on steel is applied thinly as not to mask the bright surface of the underlying metal.

 The process of chrome plating takes two steps and leaves the surface with a silver mirror finish.
 The metal first receives a bright nickel coating before the chrome layer is applied.
 The resulting coating is scratch-resistant and long-lasting, although it may discolour from heat or exposure to strong chemicals.

-Chrome plating is suitable for mild steel, aluminium, copper alloys, zinc alloys, and stainless steel.
+Chrome plating finishing is suitable for mild steel, aluminium, copper alloys, zinc alloys, and stainless steel.

 Copper plating is favoured for specific applications and decorative plating.
 The bright metal has a great appearance when applied in a relatively thick finish.
 It improves the conductivity, corrosion resistance, and antibacterial properties of the applied material.